 Aspects of the present disclosure are directed to the management of unreliable or defective sections on a data carrier surface, such as a defective track or one or more defective physical sectors.
-In accordance with the claims, a data carrier surface or a comparable storage device is configured for overlapping data tracks at least in an area.
+In accordance with the claims, a data carrier surface or a comparable storage device is 10 configured for overlapping data tracks at least in an area.
 At least one guard region, guard track, or guard segment is placed onto the physical location of an unreliable or defective section, to such an extent that the guard region, guard track, or guard segment completely or at least partially covers the unreliable or defective section.

-In some embodiments, the replacement of an unreliable or defective sector may be attained by repositioning an existing guard region onto the physical position of the track (or tracks) affected by the unreliable or defective sector (or sectors) and by shifting the boundaries of the bands to the new position of the repositioned guard region.
-This may result in bands with a variable number of tracks, separated by the track (or tracks) affected by the unreliable or a) providing a plurality of tracks configured for shingled magnetic recording at least in an area of

-30 defective sector (or sectors), which now acts as a guard region.
+In some embodiments, the replacement of an unreliable or defective sector may be attained by repositioning an existing guard region onto the physical position of the track (or 20 n+2 in the 1st band. tracks) affected by the unreliable or defective sector (or sectors) and by shifting the boundaries of the bands to the new position of the repositioned guard region.
+This may result in bands with a variable number of tracks, separated by the track (or tracks) affected by the unreliable or defective 25 sector (or sectors), which now acts as a guard region.